cameronhill1/Skill-of-Living/README.md

 ...
 But then it gets weirder.
 As you cook it, it turns white!"

-And then we take that goo and put it in our bellies and make sounds that refer to this process as "eating eggs"...
+And then we take that goo and put it in our bellies and make sounds (words) that refer to this process as "eating eggs"...

 And we never question any of it.

-Meanwhile, we're a bunch of (slightly) more evolved "chimps" (we call ourselves Homo Sapiens, or "Wise Man" in Latin)...
+Meanwhile, we're a bunch of (slightly) more evolved "chimps" (we call ourselves Homo Sapiens, or "_Wise_ Man" in Latin)...

 Spinning on a round lump of rock (that we call Earth)...